sofastack/sofastack.tech/content/en/projects/sofa-boot/sofaboot-profile/index.md

 This will activate the module when the com.alipay.sofa.boot.active-profiles does not contain product.
 Since it is specified as dev, this module will be activated.

-### Set the spring.profiles.active property that is used to activate the Spring context of the module.
+### Set the spring.profiles.active property that is used to activate the Spring context of the module

 Add the following configurations to the application.properties file: